yuanyao22/yuanyao.github.io/_posts/2026-01-10-washington-post-la-fires-research.md

 ---
-title: 'Media Coverage: The L.A. fires gave us an unprecedented look at the danger of urban blazes'
+title: 'The Washington Post: The L.A. fires gave us an unprecedented look at the danger of urban blazes'
-date: 2026-01-10
+date: 2026-01-11
 permalink: /posts/2026/01/washington-post-la-fires-research/
 tags:
   - wildfires